istio/community/STEERING-COMMITTEE.md

 *What Happens If Someone Leaves the Company They Represent?*

-In that case, the company will select another represenative to hold the seat.
-This has happened twice to date.
-Dan Berg filled a seat vacated by Shriram Rajagopalan, and Dan Ciruli filled a seat vacated by Varun Talwar.
+In that case, the company will select another representative to hold the seat.

 *What Happens If Someone Leaves the Project or Decides to Leave Steering?*

-The same applies; the company will select another represenative to hold the seat.
+The same applies; the company will select another representative to hold the seat.

 *Is This Steering Model Permanent?*